 - 1 small onion (good without these, too)

 - About 3/4 – 1 whole medium sized head of cabbage, sliced up – sometimes I use both purple and green cabbage to add more color and antioxidants.

 - 2 carrots, chopped (or 12 or so of the organic small cut-up carrots)

-After chicken is done, remove it to a dish and keep it warm in the oven if you’d like.
+After the chicken is done, remove it to a dish and keep it warm in the oven if you'd like.
 (I use my toaster oven on warm.)
-Add the vegetables to this pan along with another 1/4 c. of fermented soy sauce and stir-fry until cabbage begins to wilt.
+Add the vegetables to this pan along with another 1/4 cup of fermented soy sauce and stir-fry until cabbage begins to wilt and get lightly brown.
 Right after you put the veggies in, add to the water you had boiling:

-- 4 – 6 oz. packages of Soba noodles (by the oriental foods at the store), or sprouted spaghetti or linguine noodles, rice noodles, Einkorn pasta, just whatever you like to use for pasta.
+- 4 – 6 ounce packages of Soba noodles (by the oriental foods at the store), or spaghetti or linguine noodles, rice noodles, Einkorn pasta, just whatever you like to use for pasta.
 (OR this is good without pasta, too!)

-When these are done (only takes a few minutes), drain the noodles and then mix them along with the veggies and the chicken all together in that big pot.
+When these are done (only takes a few minutes), drain the noodles and then mix them along with the veggies and the chicken together in that big pot.
 (Or serve the chicken and veggies over top of the pasta.)
-Time it so you’re ready to start dishing it up and eat right then because it's especially good when it's hot.
+Time it so you're ready to start dishing it up and eat right then because it's especially good when it's hot.
 (By now Kent is home and he and our older kids are getting the table set, pouring the milk, getting our vitamins out, maybe cutting up some fruit to go with it, etc.)